Vanshh1sharma/healthmate-ai-medical-portal/replit.md

   - Privacy consent modal and data processing notice
   - Comprehensive error handling with fallback mechanisms
   - Styled AI disclaimers and warnings
-- ✅ Integrated OpenAI GPT-5 for medical analysis and report generation
+- ✅ Integrated Google Gemini AI (not OpenAI) for medical analysis and report generation
 - ✅ All pages (home and patient portal) are working successfully
+- ✅ Development server running successfully on port 5000 with proper configuration
-- ⚠️ OpenAI API key needs to be configured for AI features to work in production
+- ⚠️ GEMINI_API_KEY needs to be configured as a secret for AI features to work in production

 ## AI Features
 - **Intelligent Report Analysis**: Extracts key findings and generates relevant questions